 Jean-Christophe Fonfreyde, Head of Reward, Wellcome Group

-The connections between employee wellness programmes and reduced absenteeism are heavily researched, with at least 50 papers published on the topic.
-Organisations with comprehensive wellness programmes experience reduced absenteeism for the following reasons:
+The connections between employee wellness programmes and reduced absenteeism have been heavily researched.
+They have found that organisations with comprehensive wellness programmes experience reduced absenteeism and higher productivity levels for the following reasons:

-Industries such as retail, hospitality, and healthcare are being hit the hardest.
+Industries such as retail, hospitality, and healthcare are being hit hard by a lack of support.
 In addition to statistically higher absence rates, employees in these fields are more likely to job hop as a result of poor engagement.